scipiatrade/scipiatrade/README.md

 > _The way we push the boundaries and confront every manager or institution is by implementing algorithmic, automated and ML-powered trading strategies._
 >
 > _Wanna join us!?”_
+>
 > www.scipia.tech

 <h2> The path ━ Vision. </h2>

-Our horizon is to beat the collective wisdom of the crowds through innovative and disruptive AI approaches.
+Convert money into value.

 <h2> Focus on ━ Mission. </h2>

-Our main goal is to generate alpha with one click.
+Generating alpha with one click.

 <h2> Who we are. </h2>